actionml/harness/README.md

     - **Lambda**: Batch learners that update or re-compute models in the background during realtime input and queries.
     - **Hybrids and Reinforcement Learning**
  - **Compute-Engine Neutral**: supports any compute engine or pre-packaged algorithm library that is JVM compatible.
 For example Spark, TensorFlow, Vowpal Wabbit, MLlib, Mahout, ...
 Does not require Spark, or HDFS.
- - **Scalability**: Engines implemented using either microservice method can be scaled by deploying on multiple nodes.
+ - **Scalability**: Engines implemented using either microservice method  and either leanring style can be scaled by deploying on multiple nodes.
 The simplest way to do this is using the Light-weight Actor-based microservice method.
  - **Scaldi Implementation Injection**:
      - **Main Metadata Store**: is injected at server startup and only supports MongoDB at present.
      - **Input Mirroring**: can be either the server machine's file system or HDFS and the implementation is injected at startup and controlled by configuration